cjohansen/replicant-docs/content/tic-tac-toe.md

 deciding if there's a winner, so we'll do this with just pure data.

 We will use tests in place of Portfolio to keep a tight feedback loop.
-We'll start by creating a game expect it to select x for the next (e.g. first) player.
+We'll start by creating a game and expect it to select x for the next (e.g. first) player.
 Open `test/tic_tac_toe/game_test.clj` and add the following:

 ```clj
 (ns tic-tac-toe.game-test